Create Groups for Collaborative Learning Spaces in Canvas

 How to create and use Groups on Canvas to encourage collaboration, social connections, and active learning.

 Group creation can help our courses to be more active and social, and enable connection with the people, ideas, and concepts students need to support their learning; using groups is aligned with USask’s Learning Technology Ecosystem (LTE) Principles, characteristics of effective digital learning spaces and can support skill development and learner achievement for our students.
+By bringing students together in smaller groups and inviting them to communicate and work together, we can encourage community building.

 Canvas has this 5-minute video for instructors about groups.
 It provides a good overview on setting up groups in three different ways.